Ray-tju/MGRRNet/README.md

 ## Installation
 First you have to make sure that you have all dependencies in place.

-You can create an anaconda environment called `dmifnet_space` using
+You can create an anaconda environment called `mgrrnet_space` using
 ```
 conda env create -f mgrrnet_env.yaml
 conda activate mgrrnet_space